ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 4. Uploads them to GCS
 5. Creates external BQ tables from them

-(A: Used two separate DAGs for ease, since data )

 At this point, I explored the data a bit with the BQ UI.
 I tried making partitioned/clustered tables (using these __ fields), but the query performance was unaffected, so I decided not to move forward with that.
-(B: I made tables with the BQ UI using these commands: __)
+I made tables with the BQ UI using these commands:

+CREATE OR REPLACE TABLE `final-dtc-project.song_data.song_feature_data` AS SELECT * FROM `final-dtc-project.song_data.external_table_song_feat`;

+CREATE OR REPLACE TABLE `final-dtc-project.song_data.song_popularity_data` AS SELECT * FROM `final-dtc-project.song_data.external_table_song_pop`;

 ### Transformation in Data Warehouse

-Option A) I ran a second DAG that ran the following tasks (on Google VM?):

-1. Created internal tables from external?
-2. Spark job to transform the data, then send transformed data to BQ storage

-Option B) I was unable to spend time fixing the issues related to itegrating Spark with Airflow, so I followed these steps to run PySpark with the Dataproc Cluster UI:
+I was unable to spend time fixing the issues related to itegrating Spark+Airflow+BQ, so I followed these steps to run PySpark with the Dataproc Cluster UI:

-1. Commisioned cluster with GCP terminal window with this command __
+1. Commisioned cluster with GCP terminal window with this command

+gcloud services enable dataproc.googleapis.com \
+  compute.googleapis.com \
+  storage-component.googleapis.com \
+  bigquery.googleapis.com \
+  bigquerystorage.googleapis.com

+REGION=us-west1

+CLUSTER_NAME=dproc-cluster

+ gcloud beta dataproc clusters create ${CLUSTER_NAME} \
+     --region=${REGION} \
+     --master-machine-type e2-standard-2 \
+     --worker-machine-type e2-standard-2 \
+     --image-version 1.5-debian \
+     --initialization-actions gs://dataproc-initialization-actions/python/pip-install.sh \
+     --metadata 'PIP_PACKAGES=google-cloud-storage google-cloud-bigquery' \
+     --optional-components=ANACONDA,JUPYTER \
+     --enable-component-gateway

-2. Went to web interfaces > Jupyter > GCS > created .ipynb
+2. Went to web interfaces > Jupyter > GCS > created python3 notebook

 ### Dashboard